Avalonbay Communities Inc. (AVB) Shares Up Despite Recent Market Volatility - News Heater

 AVB’s Market Performance

-AVB stock saw an increase of 1.41% in the past week, with a monthly gain of 4.77% and a quarterly increase of -2.18%.
-The volatility ratio for the week is 1.82%, and the volatility levels for the last 30 days are 1.81% for Avalonbay Communities Inc. (AVB).
-The simple moving average for the last 20 days is 2.18% for AVB stock, with a simple moving average of -0.98% for the last 200 days.
+AVB stock saw an increase of 9.16% in the past week, with a monthly gain of 11.39% and a quarterly increase of 4.11%.
+The volatility ratio for the week is 2.60%, and the volatility levels for the last 30 days are 1.95% for Avalonbay Communities Inc. (AVB).
+The simple moving average for the past 20 days is 10.11% for AVB’s stock, with a 8.05% simple moving average for the past 200 days.

 Analysts’ Opinion of AVB